chesswithmihir/ml-tutor/README.md

 2. **Parsing & Chunking**

    * Break each document into small “knowledge chunks” (e.g. per definition, per theorem, per Q/A pair).
+   * For messy OCR, run each raw page through `src/ingest/llm_chunk.py` which uses GPT to clean up the text and split it into 3–5 coherent chunks.
    * For each chunk, record metadata:

      * **Source** (lecture, midterm-question, solution, etc.)